dabeastnet/PixelPoSH/README.md

 - Generate images with specified width and height.
 - Choose between multiple patterns: bubbles, concentric circles, stripes, and squares.
-- Add optional text to the image.
+- Add optional text to the image: this can be colored and you can specify textsize.
 - Save images to a specified path in PNG format.
 - `colormind.io` API integration for fetching color palettes.